 Recommended: If the IRA cache is to be used to improve authentication performance, set this to the number of users that are expected to authenticate, plus some overhead (for example, 15%) for peak usage but not greater than 10,000.
 Otherwise, leave it the default value.

-Controls the number of user entries cached in memory for the WebSEAL LDAP client cache.
+Controls the number of user entries cached in memory for the reverse proxy LDAP client cache.
 The user entry contains:

-UUID principalName DN accountValid passwordValid group membership user specific policy
+UUID principalName DN accountValid passwordValid